-Vitamin B12 supplements may help treat hepatitis CJuly 17th, 2012 in Diseases, Conditions, Syndromes /
+Vitamin B12 supplements may help treat hepatitis CJuly 17, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Adding vitamin B12 to standard hepatitis C virus (HCV) treatment significantly boosts the body's ability to keep the virus at bay, indicates a pilot study published online in the journal Gut.

 The effects were particularly strong in patients whose infection was proving difficult to treat effectively, the findings showed.

 But this approach fails to clear the virus in around half of all those infected with HCV or the infection returns once treatment stops.